-North Macedonia: Ongoing preparatory works for the construction of Oslomej SPP31.
-August 2020. / SEE Energy News
+North Macedonia: Ongoing preparatory works for the construction of Oslomej SPP, SEE Energy News

 Preparatory works for the construction of Oslomej solar power plant are already ongoing and most of the equipment needed for the construction of the plant arrived to the site, said general Director of North Macedonian state-owned power utility ESM Vasko Kovacevski when he visited the construction site of the future SPP, the first such facility in the company’s portfolio.